aws-samples/aws-database-migration-samples/exercises/oracle-to-postgres/README.md

 Run the below commands to turn off archiving before running the install-onprem script.
 Otherwise a ton of archive logs will be generated and you will need to manually delete the applied ones to free up space on the host.

-- --Sqlplus / as sysdba
+- Sqlplus / as sysdba
-- --Shutdown immediate;
+- Shutdown immediate;
-- --Startup mount;
+- Startup mount;
-- --Alter database noarchivelog;
+- Alter database noarchivelog;
-- --Alter database open;
+- Alter database open;
-- --Archive log list ( To check if database log mode is &quot;No Archive Mode&quot;)
+- Archive log list ( To check if database log mode is &quot;No Archive Mode&quot;)